nickhuber/website/content/blog/project-management-history.rst

 be as waterfall [#]_, except the features were kept small so we were able to do multiple releases a year.
 Adding support for things like NAT, quality of service, encryption and more.

+.. [#]

+   I'm sure many projects start off as waterfall as the project is small enough to keep the whole thing in hand and features are simple like "Add a DHCP server configuration"

 Growth and the pains that come with it
 ---------------------------------------